DatacollectorVN/Healthcare-Individual-Smartcard/setup/README.md

 ## 1. Install prerequirements
 - If you still not install `Nodejs`, `React Native` and `Expo` before.
 Please read our instruction [here](https://github.com/DatacollectorVN/React-Native-Tutorial).
-- Have an acoount Googl Cloud Platform (GCP).
+- Have an account Google Cloud Platform (GCP).

 ## 2. Setting up
 - Clone this repository